robenkleene/design-references/houdini/houdini-materials.md

 # Houdini Materials

-- Switch to the material network by choosing `mat` from the other networks dropdown menu.

-## Assigning Materials
+## Applying a Material

-Assigning a material to an object.
+Applying a material to an object.

+1. Switch to the `Materials Palette`, drag the desired material from the hierarchy on the left to the area on the right.
+This makes the material available in the scene.
+2. Select a geometry node, and switch to the `Render` tab, and choose set the `Material` field to the material

-### Render Properties
+### Tips

-If there's just one node to assign a material to, there are a couple of quick ways to set the node's material:

-1. Click and drag a shader in the `mat` network to an object in the viewport.
-This automatically sets the `Material` property of the object, that the other method sets manually.
+- You can also drag a material from the `Material Palette` onto an object in the viewport.
-2. Choose an object in the `obj` network and choose the material under `Render > Material` (click the `Open floating operator chooser` to its right).

-### Geometry Network

-If the material is being assigned to a more complex geometry network, then the `Material` node can be used.

-- Add a `Material` node in a geometry network, and select the material for the `Material` property (click the `Open floating operator chooser` to its right).
+- You can also add a `Material` node in a geometry network (select the material for the `Material` property).
+This can be used to add materials to more complex geometry.